odysseu/HabitatCalc/README.md

 ### Hint if developing in codespace

-If you're using codespace, say `https://fictional-something-...-end.github.dev`, you'll be able to see the app at `https://fictional-something-...-end-8000.app.github.dev`
+If you're using codespace, for exemple in `https://fictional-something-...-end.github.dev`, then you can add in the URL `-8000.app` and will be able to see the app at `https://fictional-something-...-end-8000.app.github.dev`

 ## Testing 🧪

 ### Prerequisites

-- **Node.js**: Ensure you have Node.js (version 14 or higher) installed.
+- **Node.js**: Ensure you have Node.js (version 16 or higher) installed.
 Download it from [nodejs.org](https://nodejs.org).
 - **npm**: npm is included with Node.js.
 Ensure it's up-to-date.

 ### Setup